Death-Classic/CoogiKiwiSite/content/pages/blog/post-seven.md

 Coogi also produced sweaters tailored for women, often designed in a tunic style.
 These had:

-*   Longer Body: These sweaters typically have an extended length, making them suitable for pairing with leggings or as a dress.
+*   These sweaters typically have an extended length, making them suitable for pairing with leggings or as a dress.

-*   Shorter Arms: To complement the tunic design, the sleeves are often slightly shorter.
+*   To complement the tunic design, the sleeves are often slightly shorter.